wp-plugins/social-networks-auto-poster-facebook-twitter-g/readme.txt

 == Changelog ==

+= 3.0.0 Beta [05/??/2013] =

+* New - New network - Reddit

-= 2.7.10 [04/11/2013] =
+= 2.7.10 [04/25/2013] =

+* New - Support for Facebook Secret Groups
+* Improvement - Import Button is availabe even if no networks configured.
 * Improvement - "Include/Exclude Wordpress Pages and Custom Post Types" is now a list of checboxes.
-* New - Support for Facebook Secret Groups
 * Bug Fix - Google+ Community Postings
 * Bug Fix - Unselected user types were still be able to autopost from front end.
 * Bug Fix - Facebook "Warning: session_start() [function.session-start]: Cannot send session cookie - headers already sent by ...".